What sort of third-grade teacher would take her students on a field trip to a nudist colony?

 “Why can’t we go with you?” my daughter asked.

 “Children aren’t allowed.
 I’ll be right back.”
-I rang the bell and was admitted.
+I rang the bell, and someone let me in.

 Inside the nudist colony